XiaoLi0614/HampaAE/README.md

 ### Bound inference and optimization (Section 3)

 The second step is to input the bound you want on each method.
 The bound inference will automatically output the optimal bound on the whole object state.
-This optimal bound makes you buffer more and boost performance.
+This optimal bound makes you buffer more and boosts performance.

-### The blocking protocol (Section 4 & 5)
+### The Recency-Aware protocol (Section 4 & 5)

-The third step is to take the first and second step's results as input to run the blocking protocol.
+The third step is to take the first and second step's results as input to run the recency-aware protocol.

 **Bank account use-case:**